cellog/ion-router/README.md

 export default Toggle(state => state.loaded, state => !state.loaded)
 ```

-The TodosToggle is a component that accepts 2 props: `component` and `loader`.
+The TodosToggle is a component that accepts 2 props: `component` and `loadingComponent`.
 `component` should be a React component or connected container to display if the
-Toggle condition is satisfied, and `loader` should be a React component or connected
+Toggle condition is satisfied, and `loadingComponent` should be a React component or connected
 container to display if the loading condition is satisfied.

 Note that if both callbacks return true, then the loading component will be displayed.